mugoweb/ezpublish-legacy/update/README.md

 publish installation on your system (for example under _/var/www/ezp_).
-It also assumes that you developed all your customizations in custom ezpublish extension and that all changes to settings are under the _override_ folder or under a _siteaccess_ folder.
+It also assumes that you developed all your customizations in a custom eZ Publish extension and that all changes to settings are under the _override_ folder or under a _siteaccess_ folder.